 FORMAT_DATE(date, format_string, locale) -> formatted_date_string

-- string representing the format to be outputted.
-The Date units available in the format can be found in the collection of Data Tables.
+string representing the format to be outputted.
+The Date units available in the format can be found in Data and Time Formatting Options.

 For the following examples assume we have a variable named example_date that holds a Date that would format to the string "January 9th, 2007".